asyncapi/website/pages/blog/creating-consistency-announcing-asyncapi-spectral-together.md

 **Step Three:**

 To better facilitate the actual demands, Spectral allows you to create your own rules.
-These rules will fill the gaps and cover use cases unique to your workflow, style guide.
-While a more thorough reference regarding custom rules is available [here](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg5-custom-rulesets#adding-rules), a basic rule could look as follows.
-The rule we’re about to implement will assert the presence and correctness of the version inside of Info object.
+These rules will fill the gaps and cover use cases unique to your workflow, or style guide.
+While a more thorough [reference regarding custom rules is available here](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg5-custom-rulesets#adding-rules), a basic rule could look as follows.
+The rule we’re about to implement will assert the presence and correctness of the version inside of the `Info` object.

 ```json
 {